Fundamental properties of cooperative contagion processes: Acknowledgement

 \section{Acknowledgement}

 L.C. and F.Gh. would like to thank W. Cai and P. Grassberger for valuable comments and discussions.
-D.B. acknowledges fruitful discussion with O. Hamouda, F. Schlauch and K. Ahrens.
+D.B. acknowledges fruitful discussion with Osamah Hamouda and Imbish Mortimer.
+L.C. also would like to thank the hospitality of Beijing Computational Science Research Center (CSRC) for a pleasant stay during the final revision stage.